appstud/SimBeacon/README.md

 Mainly code from Apple's tutorial [Turning an iOS Device into an iBeacon](https://developer.apple.com/documentation/corelocation/turning_an_ios_device_into_an_ibeacon), with added UITextFields for customizing the UUID, major, minor and beaconID values.

-Settings are persisted into the UserDefaults database.
+Settings are persisted into the UserDefaults.

 ![alt text](https://raw.githubusercontent.com/appstud/SimBeacon/master/Resources/icon.png)